 We’re all there because we believe that entrepreneurism is the future and having a website is one of the best ways to reach your audience.
 Our products give our audience the platform to get their voice heard.
 We want to make sure you have all the tools you need not only to use our products to make gorgeous, fast websites, but to keep growing.

 Our online community is organized into various spaces to make it easy for people to find what they need.
-We wanted to make sure to have resources to support our Mai Theme and Mai Solution customers, but also have places to discuss other related topics like blogging, SEO, conversion marketing, and more.
+We wanted to make sure to have resources to support our Mai Theme customers, but also have places to discuss other related topics like blogging, SEO, conversion marketing, and more.

 Our announcements serve as a place to share new posts, podcasts, website launches, and other important updates.

 We also try to share a bonus resource to go along with every new piece of content we release on our website as well.